SimPyClassic/SimPyClassic/README.rst

 capabilities with the community under the GNU LGPL.

 This the original SimPy.
-Around 2012 SimPy forked and this original version is now known as Simpy Classic.
+Around 2012 SimPy forked and this original version is now known as SimPy Classic.

 Installation
 ------------

-SimPy Classoc requires Python 2.7 or Python 3.
+SimPy Classic requires Python 2.7 or Python 3.

 You can install SimPy easily via `PIP <http://pypi.python.org/pypi/pip>`_::